-- 1. pay attention to definitional differences as documented in the database - 2. consult the country sheets concerning information about individual countries - 3. keep in mind that sources which adapt different income concepts or different statistical units cannot be combined or compared unless data corrections and adjustments are introduced - 4. keep in mind that data points with similar definitions are not automatically comparable since differences in survey methodology might impair the comparability - 5. report in their research paper which series of Ginis they used from the WIID; i.e. provide knowledge of their algorithms of data selection to make sure readers understand which observations were used.
+- 1) pay attention to definitional differences as documented in the database - 2) consult the country sheets concerning information about individual countries - 3) keep in mind that sources which adapt different income concepts or different statistical units cannot be combined or compared unless data corrections and adjustments are introduced - 4) keep in mind that data points with similar definitions are not automatically comparable since differences in survey methodology might impair the comparability

-List of variables
+List of Variables

-- Countrycode2 = 2-digit country code - Countrycode3 = 3-digit country code - Country = country or area - Year (note that for a few observations for Estonia and Spain there are several quarterly observations for the same year, denoted in Survey/Source2 as Q1/Q2...) - Gini coefficient as reported by the source.
-This replaces the 'Reported Gini' variable in WIID2 - Mean = survey mean given with the same underlying definitions as the Gini coefficient and the share data - Median = survey median given with the same underlying definitions as the Gini coefficient and the share data - Currency = gives the currency and the reference period for the means and medians.
+- Countrycode = 3-digit country code. - Country = country or area. - Year (note that for a few observations for Estonia and Spain there are several quarterly observations for the same year, denoted in Survey/Source2 as Q1/Q2...) - Gini coefficient as reported by the source.
+This replaces the 'Reported Gini' variable in WIID2. - Mean = survey mean given with the same underlying definitions as the Gini coefficient and the share data. - Median = survey median given with the same underlying definitions as the Gini coefficient and the share data. - Currency = Gives the currency and the reference period for the means and medians.
 If the reference is US\$90/month, it means that the currency is the 1990 US dollar per month.
-If the reference is US\$2011PPP it means that the currency is in 2011 US dollar per month, with purchasing power parity applied on it.
-If the reference is US/month it means that the estimate is given in nominal value.
-Please note that in the visualized version of the data, all mean and median values are converted to annual ones and expressed in current US\$ values based on official exchange rates - Reference\Period = time period for measuring mean and median incomes - Q1-Q5, D1-D10, P5, P95 = quintile, decile, percentile group shares - AreaCovr = area coverage.
+If the reference is US/month it means that the estimate is given in nominal value. - Q1-Q5, D1-D10, P5, P95 = quintile, decile, percentile group shares. - AreaCovr = area coverage.
 The land area which was included in the original sample surveys etc. - PopCovr = population coverage.
-The population covered in the sample surveys in the land area (all, rural, urban etc.) which was included - AgeCovr = age coverage.
+The population covered in the sample surveys in the land area (all, rural, urban etc.) which was included. - AgeCovr = age coverage.
 Age limits imposed on the sample population.
-This is not explicitly given e.g. for the wage-earning population, which by definition excludes children and most elderly people, unless special restrictions are used in the sample - IncSharU = income sharing unit/statistical unit - UofAnala = unit of analysis, indicates whether the data has been weighted with a person or a household weight - Equivsc = equivalence scale used - Welfaredefn = income/expenditure definition - Source = the source from which the observation value was obtained - Source\Comments = if the survey underlying the estimates is known this variable includes the name of the survey, otherwise it includes the source that Source1 cites as the (primary) source
+This is not explicitly given e.g. for the wage earning population, which by definition excludes children and most elderly people, unless special restrictions are used in the sample. - IncSharU = income sharing unit/statistical unit. - UofAnala = unit of analysis, indicates whether the data has been weighted with a person or a household weight. - Equivsc = equivalence scale used. - Welfaredefn = income/expenditure definition. - Source = the source from which the observation value was obtained. - Source\Comments = if the survey underlying the estimates is known this variable includes the name of the survey, otherwise it includes the source that Source1 cites as the (primary) source. - Revision = Indicates the time of revision of the estimate.
+(1 = new observation in May 2007 revision, 2 = corrected in May 2007 revision, 3 = new observation in May 2008 revision, 4= corrected in May 2008 revision, 5= New Observation in 2014 revision) - Quality = quality classification.
+(1 = high quality, 2 = average quality, 3 = low quality, 4 = not known)